cdktf/cdktf-provider-docker/docs/container.java.md

 The total number of milliseconds to wait for the container to reach status 'running'.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/kreuzwerker/docker/3.0.2/docs/resources/container#container_read_refresh_timeout_milliseconds Container#container_read_refresh_timeout_milliseconds}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/kreuzwerker/docker/3.1.2/docs/resources/container#container_read_refresh_timeout_milliseconds Container#container_read_refresh_timeout_milliseconds}

+---

+##### `cpus`<sup>Optional</sup> <a name="cpus" id="@cdktf/provider-docker.container.Container.Initializer.parameter.cpus"></a>

+- *Type:* java.lang.String

+Specify how much of the available CPU resources a container can use.

+e.g a value of 1.5 means the container is guaranteed at most one and a half of the CPUs

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/kreuzwerker/docker/3.1.2/docs/resources/container#cpus Container#cpus}

 ---